 In a recent conversation with Intercom content director John Collins, I mentioned how much Animalz customers admire the Intercom blog.
 A number have even asked that we help make their own blogs more like Intercom’s.

-In his classic Irish brogue, he quipped, “They may feel differently if they saw the costs.”
+When I shared this feedback with John, he quipped, “They may feel differently if they saw the costs.”

 And in that sentence, John summed up what so few seem to understand about content strategy, namely that you have to be able to afford your own content strategy.
 Intercom has raised $240 million, employs nine people on its content team and, perhaps most importantly, has deep buy-in from the executive team.
 It is the rare SaaS company that can run their blog like a publication and it's a strategy that is nearly impossible to replicate.

 For nearly all other SaaS companies, we recommend a different approach.

 The best content strategy is the one that prioritizes quality and depth, not volume and breadth.
 You may think you're already doing this—but I encourage you to take a closer look.